How do you stay sane in times that are a bit nuts?

 How are you doing so far?
 You can always take your temperature.
 Your stress temperature that is.
 Let’s call it the stress-ometer (sounds like ther-mom-eter.
 Except stress-om-eter.
 Not stress-o-meter, just so we’re clear).

 On a scale of 1-10, with 10 being the high end, how stressed are you right now.
-Yes, you can use 1/2.
+Yes, you can use 1/2 or .5.

 It’s frustrating and disempowering when you’re dealing with the unknown.
-Right now, the Covid unknown is lasting a long time, with no foreseen end ahead.
 You may be used to being in control.
-Just so you know, this type of stress dealing with the unknown?
-It’s one of the hardest to deal with.
+Ha ha, that’s an illusion.
+Still, dealing with the unknown is one of the hardest types of stress to deal with.

-The good news is it is not rocket science to improve and adapt your coping.
+The good news is it is not rocket science to ramp up your coping smarts.
 Even when you are coping with what you can’t control.
 With a little time and self-study, with a few experiments and some commitment to new practices, you can emerge from this more resilient than ever.

 UH OH, IT’S FIGHT OR FLIGHT MODE (AKA FIGHT FLIGHT FREEZE MODE – the FFF)